Netcracker/KubeMarine/documentation/TlsTermination.md

 - Installation, for details refer to [nginx plugin installation](/documentation/Installation.md#nginx-ingress-controller).
 - On already installed Nginx Ingress Controller, using `certs_renew` maintenance procedure, for details refer to [certificate renew maintenance procedure](/documentation/Maintenance.md#configuring-certificate-renew-procedure-for-nginx-ingress-controller).

 **Important:** the default certificate should be issued to wildcard hostnames, so that it could be used for all ingresses.

+### Using kubetool-provided TCP Load Balancer

+Using kubetool you could install and configure HAProxy TCP Load Balancers in HA mode using VRRP.
+For that you need to assign `balancer` role to some of your hosts, where HAProxy and Keepalived should be installed, for more information see [`nodes` section in `cluster.yaml`](/documentation/Installation.md#nodes).
+Also, you need to [configure `vrrp_ips` section](/documentation/Installation.md#vrrp_ips) to assign vrrp IPs for balancer nodes.